 Edward-Elmhurst nurse midwives support choice in birth, so you can take control of your birthing experience, instead of letting the experience happen to you.
 Count on your midwife to support your choices, cultural preferences and unique needs.
 The result: an empowering experience with personalized care at its center.

 Midwifery and Women’s Health of Elmhurst Clinic (formerly Oak Park Midwives) offers compassionate and holistic care to low-risk pregnant women and provides deliveries at Elmhurst Hospital.
 We also provide care for women in all stages of life.
-Our offices are located in Elmhurst, Lombard, Oak Park and Aurora (Eola Rd).
+Our offices are located in Elmhurst, Lombard and Oak Park.
 For more information, call 331-221-9009.

 Learn more about Elmhurst Clinic

 Find an Elmhurst Clinic midwife